 Find if your computer supports Intel VT-X or AMD-V

-While it doesn’t matter which hardware virtualization your computer supports, if you still want to find out which one does your computer comes with, there are multiple ways.
+While it doesn’t matter which hardware virtualization your computer supports, if you still want to find out which one your computer comes with, there are multiple ways.

 - Task Manager CPU details